pol-puig/Game-Theory-Toolkit/README.md

 # Game Theory Toolkit

 This project is about making a toolkit to help people interested in Game Theory solve some of the most common topics.
-The main idea was just to create an interective matrix that could find pure Nash Equilibria and not much more.
-But the interest I have in this project has made me try to develope more tools and make the project more complete.
+The main idea was just to create an interactive matrix that could find pure Nash Equilibria and not much more.
+But the interest I have in this project has made me try to develop more tools and make the project more complete.
 Now it is even possible to plot some of the functions covered in Game Theory.

 The project is written in Python.
 I've chosen this language because, in my point of view, it is fairly easy to learn and has extraordinary libraries.
 It is also my favorite language that I've worked with so far.